 There have been plenty but this, racing a go-kart on Norwegian Cruise Line’s new ship Norwegian Bliss, has to take poll position.
 Given she is cruising from Seattle to Alaska this summer and next, I guess you could say it is just another wild experience to notch up on a cruise to America’s 49th state.
 Here are some other bizarre and unique things that you can do on a cruise ship:

 I would never have dreamed, all those years ago when I started writing about cruising, that I would not only have cookery lessons on a ship (and I mean actually rolling up your sleeves and getting your hands dirty) but be taught by a celebrity chef.
 But there I was, in the Cookery Club on P&O Cruises’ Britannia, discovering why my pastry is never very good (hint: instead of adding flour, use cling film to stop it sticking when you roll it) and learning the expert way to slice onions from cake supremo Eric Lanlard.
-He was charming, patient and funny, and the result of my labours was pretty good, even if I say so myself.
+He was charming, patient and funny and the result of my labours was pretty good, even if I say so myself.